 Most people may not know about Peng Chau, a small island off the coast of Lantau Island in Hong Kong.
-But I think Peng Chau Island is the perfect day trip destination for anyone who wants to get off the beaten path.
+But I think Peng Chau Island is the perfect day trip destination for anyone who wants to get off the beaten path in Hong Kong.

 When you spend one day in Peng Chau, you can hike around the island by following the walking trail, admire temples and see panoramic views from different parts of the island.
 Plus, you can see several secluded beaches where you can have the beach all to yourself.

-If you want to explore one of the most underrated outlying islands in the Islands District, then you must follow my 1-day itinerary and see all the best things to do in Peng Chau Island.
+If you want to explore one of the most underrated outlying islands in the Islands District in HK, then you must follow my 1-day itinerary and discover all the best things to do in Peng Chau Island.

 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost.
 Thank you for supporting this website.
 For more information, please read the disclosure for more info.